stencila/website/easy-aint-easy/post.md

 It's also getting easier to create these easy interfaces.
 Open source frameworks like [React](https://facebook.github.io/react/) and [Polymer](https://www.polymer-project.org/1.0/) dramatically reduce the time and resources required to build them.
 Today, more than ever, building these interfaces is about putting these types of building blocks together the right way.

 Easy is getting easier.
-But it still desn't just happen.
-Instead it has become less of a technical problem and more of a design problem.
+But it still doesn't just happen.
+Instead, it has become less of a technical problem and more of a design problem.
 It now requires [less input from developers and more input from stakeholders](https://www.adamhyde.net/collaborative-product-design-v0-9-ch1-intro/).

 # Easy isn't enough